 I know it’s a lofty claim – the best ever homemade crescent rolls – but it’s true.
-Make these rolls once, and you will see for yourself exactly what I mean!
-Even if you’re not typically a bread maker, these are simply delicious and truly worth your time.
+Make these simple crescent rolls once, and you will see for yourself exactly what I mean!
+Even if you’re not typically a bread maker, these homemade crescent rolls are simply delicious and truly worth your time.
 The canned crescent rolls don’t even begin to compare to these.

-This recipe came from her old Betty Crocker cookbook.
+This recipe is the old Betty Crocker crescent roll recipe.
 I looked for the recipe in my newer Betty Crocker cookbook and (gasp!) the recipe was no longer there.
 I have to share it with you because these rolls are amazing!

 3/4 cup warm water